-For the past twenty years I have worked as a potter,
+For the past thirty six years I have worked as a potter,

 I started with a four year apprenticeship, the traditional method for learning the potter’s art.

 My best work is completed through the act of its use.

 never losing the delight in creating pots that bring pleasure to everyday experience.